AR Storytelling Platform For Brands

 In-context notifications

 All technologies come with limitations.
 When it comes to AR, there are a lot of aspects of your environment that can influence app performance.
-AR is a computationally demanding process, and apps have to account for real-world variables like lighting, movement, state of your hardware, network, etc. Sometimes, performance can be affected by these variables and to inform users while it's happening we use in-context notifications within the app.
-It comes right out of the "notch" or "digital island", and is a sleek way to communicate with our audience giving them real time updates.
-We plan to expand capabilities of this feature in the future
+AR is a computationally demanding process, and apps have to account for real-world variables like lighting, movement, state of your hardware, network, etc.

 We use the latest Apple and Google instant apps technologies and include a couple of our own tricks to deliver all of the AR content associated with the image without the need to download the app.
 Just scan a QR code, follow a link, and be prompted with an instant app AR experience.